 Anything that takes away from the act of writing is an annoying distraction.
 Maybe the developers made it simple-looking to keep us focused on the most important stuff.
 Despite the basic appearance, ProWritingAid will 10x your productivity (to borrow an oft-used Silicon Valley phrase).

 At $60 a year, Pro Writing Aid delivers superb value.
 The suite of tools is a powerful companion for your writing.
 Like an editor, proofreader, plagiarism detector, spell checker, and thesaurus all built into one app.
 Each one of these tools is worth the entry fee.

 The lifetime version of ProWritingAid Premium version costs $210.
-The premium version and serious writers and bloggers should consider investing in it.
+The premium version and serious writers, content writers, marketers, and bloggers should consider investing in it.

 Premium plus costs another $10 a year but gets you 50 plagiarism checks a year.

 Grab the lifetime deal of Premium Plus which costs at $320.
 That gets you 50 plagiarism checks per year.

 Students get 20% off and if you want to buy multiple licences, a sliding discount scale will save you some money.